MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ## Best practices

-The steps in this article are based on the following best practices:
+The steps in this article are based on the following best practices, if you've chosen to deploy Semi-Annual Enterprise Channel:

 - **Manage updates to Office automatically**, without any administrative overhead.
 For more details, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
 - **Build two Office installation packages**: Semi-Annual Enterprise Channel for 64-bit and Semi-Annual Enterprise Channel (Preview) for 64-bit.
 Each installation package includes all the core Office apps.
 (If you want to deploy the 32-bit version of Office as well, you can create additional installation packages.)
 For more details, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).